talk2viren/umermansoor.github.io/_posts/2017-08-11-caching-strategies-matter.md

 Write back caches improve the write performance and are good for **write-heavy** workloads.
 When combined with read-through, it works good for mixed workloads, where the most recently updated and accessed data is always available in cache.

 It's resilient to database failures and can tolerate some database downtime.
 If batching or coalescing is supported, it can reduce overall writes to the database, which decreases the load and **reduces costs**, if the database provider charges by number of requests e.g. DynamoDB.
 Keep in mind that **DAX is write-through** so you won't see any reductions in costs if your application is write heavy.
-(When I first heard of DAX, this was my first question - DynamoDB can be very expensive, but damn you Amazon)
+(When I first heard of DAX, this was my first question - DynamoDB can be very expensive, but damn you Amazon.)

-The main drawback is that if there's a cache failure, the data may be permanently lost.
 Some developers use Redis for both cache-aside and write-back to better absorb spikes during peak load.
+The main disadvantage is that if there's a cache failure, the data may be permanently lost.

 Most relational databases storage engines (i.e. InnoDB) have write-back cache enabled by default where data is first written to memory and eventually flushed to the disk.

 ### Summary

 In this post, we explored several caching strategies and how different read and write strategies can be **combined**, according to data access patterns, to get the most increase in performance.
 On the flip side, if the wrong caching strategy is chosen, you may not see the full benefits.
-For example, if you choose write-through / read-through when you actually should be picked write-around / read-through (because data that is written is only accessed less than 5% of the time), you'll have useless junk in your cache but if the cache is big enough, it may be fine.
+For example, if you choose write-through / read-through when you actually should be picked write-around / read-through (because data that is written is only accessed less than 5% of the time), you'll have useless junk in your cache.
+But if the cache is big enough, it may be fine.
 But for high-throughput systems, when memory is never big enough or where server costs are a huge concern, the right strategy, to squeeze the best performance, matters.

 I hope you enjoyed this post.
-Let me know in the comments section below what type of caching strategy you used in your application.
+Let me know in the comments section below which type of caching strategies you used in your projects.
 Until next time.